Scaramouche (1952 film): Plot

 In France just prior to the French Revolution, Queen Marie Antoinette asks her cousin Noel, the Marquis de Maynes, to uncover the identity of "Marcus Brutus", a dangerous pamphleteer rousing hatred of the aristocracy.
-She also pressures de Maynes to marry to preserve his line, and at his request for her to choose his bride is introduced to Aline de Gavrilac, one of the Queen's wards.
+She also pressures de Maynes to marry to preserve his line, and at his request for her to choose his bride, he is introduced to Aline de Gavrilac, one of the Queen's wards.

-Meanwhile, André Moreau, a nobleman's bastard, kidnaps his beloved Lenore to keep her from marrying another man.
-After the two decide to get married, Moreau learns that his best man, Philippe de Valmorin, is in hiding for participating in the revolution and distributing pamphlets under the allonym Marcus Brutus.
+Meanwhile, minor nobleman André Moreau kidnaps his beloved Lenore to keep her from marrying another man.
+After the two decide to get married, Moreau learns that his best man, Philippe de Valmorin, is in hiding for promoting revolution and distributing pamphlets under the allonym Marcus Brutus.
 Moreau tells de Valmorin to leave Paris, taking Lenore with him.
 At the same time, Moreau visits his lawyer, Fabien, and forcefully threatens him to disclose the name of his father in order to learn why he has stopped sending an allowance.
 When Moreau and de Valmorin rendezvous in the woods, it is without Lenore, who, not knowing the identity or motive of de Valmorin, escaped the carriage.
 They continue on their journey to meet Moreau's father, who is revealed to be the Comte de Gavrillac.
 Moreau runs into Aline de Gavrillac when her carriage breaks down in the road.
 They are strongly attracted to each other, but Moreau's ardor suddenly cools when he learns that she is his half-sister.
 He hides that information from her, partly because of sympathy, when they both enter the House of Gavrillac to see that the Comte has died.

 By chance, de Maynes encounters de Valmorin.
 A master swordsman, de Maynes provokes de Valmorin into a duel, then toys with his inexperienced opponent before finally killing him.
 Enraged, Moreau attacks, but does no better than his dead friend.
-After de Maynes easily disarms him several times, Moreau chooses discretion over valor and flees for his life, vowing to kill de Maynes the same way he slew de Valmorin.
+After de Maynes easily disarms him several times, Moreau seizes a pistol and vows to kill de Maynes the same way he slew de Valmorin, then flees for his life.

 Chased by de Maynes' henchmen, led by the Chevalier de Chabrillaine, Moreau hides out in the commedia dell'arte troupe in which Lenore performs.
 Forced to disguise himself as the character Scaramouche, he discovers a hidden talent as a performer.
 Burning for revenge, Moreau seeks out de Maynes' fencing instructor, Doutreval of Dijon, and trains diligently in secret for weeks, while also performing with the troupe.
-However, de Maynes appears during one such training session, and they fight for a second time.
+However, de Maynes appears during a training session, and they fight for a second time.
 Moreau is still overmatched, and is saved only by Aline's unexpected arrival, enabling Moreau to escape (with Doutreval's assistance).